JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 next moment I heard footsteps–a man’s footsteps–approaching the drawing-room floor.
 Who could this favoured male visitor possibly be?
 Almost as soon as I asked myself the question, the answer occurred to me.
-Who COULD it be but the doctor?
+Who _Could_ it be but the doctor?

 In the case of any other visitor, I should have allowed myself to be discovered in the drawing-room.
 There would have been nothing out of the